When You Don’t Live a Gluten Free Life

 Cross Contamination Won’t Happen in a Gluten Free Kitchen

-Here is the truth, if you have baked or cooked in your pans, or glassware, or plastic ware or pots, the truth is that many things will contain cross contamination with gluten.
-Gluten is very sticky by nature and it is that nature that means we have to take a few little steps to ensure the environment is safe for gluten free cooking.
+Here is the truth, that most pans and utensils will contain cross contamination with gluten.
+Gluten is very sticky by nature.
+This means we have to take a few little steps for safe for gluten free cooking.
 Our Test Kitchen of course contain nothing that could contaminate.
 But many who bake in solidarity for the gluten free are not so lucky.
 Cookies, crackers, breadcrumbs, pasta, you name it, most everything has gluten.
-So if you are cooking or baking in solidarity, put everything in the cabinets if possible.
+It’s best to put everything in the cabinets if possible.
 If you have big jars of Flour, Sugar and the like on your counters, you might want to relocate them temporarily.

 Flat surfaces are kind of easy.
 You start out with plain old soap and hot water.
 Yes, HOT WATER.
 If there is gluten on the surface of your counters or kitchen island, we need hot soapy water to break down the sticky gluten.
 Wipe, wipe, wipe those surfaces.
 Once that is completed and the surfaces have been cleaned, we use a secret weapon to ensure any gluten remaining breaks down.
 Our secret weapon – LYSOL Wipes!!!
 We love Lysol wipes.
 They are an important part of our cleaning arsenal when we cater food in peoples homes, or work in professional kitchens.
-Lysol wipes not only sterilize the surfaces leaving them pristine, but the lysol wipes have the ability to break down the proteins the gluten resides in rendering it harmless and ineffective.
+Lysol wipes sterilize the surfaces leaving them pristine.
+Lysol wipes also have the ability to break down the proteins the gluten resides in rendering it harmless and ineffective.

 To be honest, we know the problems with cross contamination, so we often do a wash, a wipe and a second wash to ensure the surfaces are truly safe for our gluten free goodies.